searchkit/searchkit/docs/core/SearchkitManager.md

 * **basicAuth** - A string containing "key:val" for authenticating on each request, useful if using cloud providers such as [searchly.com](http://searchly.com)

+* **searchUrlPath** - A the search endpoint name, defaults to `/_search`.
+Used if your server proxy endpoint needs a different url convention.
 ## Default Queries
 Sometimes we need to apply a default query which affects the entire search and is not serialized to the browser url.